Apple iPhone 11 Price in UAE & Specs - Oct 2023

+Samsung Galaxy Z Fold 4 Price in UAE & Specs – Oct 2023

+The Samsung Galaxy Z Fold 4 is a cutting-edge foldable smartphone that...

-The Apple iPhone 11, a versatile and feature-packed smartphone, offers a 6.1-inch Liquid Retina display for vibrant visuals.
-Equipped with the A13 Bionic chip, it delivers exceptional performance, making multitasking and gaming a breeze.
+The Apple iPhone 11 is a versatile smartphone that features a 6.1-inch Liquid Retina HD display with True Tone for vivid visuals.

-The dual-camera system, with 12MP Ultra-Wide and Wide lenses, enables stunning photos and 4K videos.
-Night mode enhances low-light photography.
-Face ID ensures secure device access, while spatial audio creates an immersive sound experience.

-With IP68 water and dust resistance, this iPhone can withstand splashes and spills.
-It provides all-day battery life, wireless charging, and fast-charging capabilities.
-The iPhone 11 is available in various colors and storage options to suit individual preferences.
+It’s powered by the A13 Bionic chip, ensuring excellent performance and power efficiency.
+The dual-camera system includes a 12MP Ultra Wide and Wide camera, capable of stunning photos and 4K video.

+Night mode and QuickTake video are also highlights.
+Face ID enhances security, while the phone offers water resistance and wireless charging.

 |Build